pramadani/Eling_Assignment_Picker/README.md

 ## To Do
 1. Enter student names in `data/nama.txt` in order.
 2. Enter student NIMs in `data/nim.txt` in order.
+3. Ensure that 7-Zip is installed locally.

 ## How to Run
-1. Make sure nama and nim have been set up properly.
+1. Make sure the `nama` and `nim` files are set up properly.
 2. Download all submissions from Eling.
 3. Unzip the folder.
-4. Copy to this workspace.
+4. Copy the contents to this workspace.
 5. Rename the folder to `raw`.
-6. Run `python pick.py`.
+6. Run `python pick.py` to organize the documents.
-7. Run `python text.py`.
+7. Run `python text.py` to convert the documents to text.
-8. Run `python extract.py`.
+8. Run `python extract.py` to extract all the code.